eclipse-iceoryx/iceoryx2/doc/release-notes/iceoryx2-unreleased.md

     conflicts when merging.
 -->

-* Enhance coverage script to generate branch coverage reports for workspace and individual components [#372](https://github.com/eclipse-iceoryx/iceoryx2/issues/372)
+* Enable branch coverage by default and add support for per-component coverage reports in coverage script [#372](https://github.com/eclipse-iceoryx/iceoryx2/issues/372)

 ### New API features